May 2026

 Read at FashionUnited →

-RunnersWorld launches circular concept: 22,000 shoes processed into store fixtures
+Runnersworld launches circular concept: 22,000 shoes processed into store fixtures

-Marketing Tribune reports on RunnersWorld's circular store concept and the take-back partnership with FastFeetGrinded and Utilitarian.
+Marketing Tribune reports on Runnersworld's circular store concept and the take-back partnership with FastFeetGrinded and Utilitarian.

 Read at Marketing Tribune →